AllenCell/serotiny/docs/dynamic_imports.rst

 For its users, ``serotiny`` intends to be a configuration-centric framework.
-The idea is that for someone to leverage a ``serotiny``-based workflow and adapt it to their use-case, they should only have to tweak configuration parameters in a YAML file.
+The idea is that for someone to leverage a ``serotiny``-based workflow and adapt it to their use-case, it should be almost enough to just tweak configuration parameters in a YAML file.
 Moreover, this makes it easy to integrate with workflow frameworks like `Snakemake <https://snakemake.readthedocs.io/en/stable/>`_ , which is also YAML/config-based